USS Carl Vinson (CVN 70) Conducts Routine Operations at Sea

-241219-N-GC571-1099 PHILIPPINE SEA (Dec.
-19, 2024) – Sailors transport stores to the elevator on the flight deck aboard the Nimitz-class aircraft carrier USS Carl Vinson (CVN 70) during a vertical replenishment-at-sea, Dec.
-19, 2024.
+241223-N-MJ645-1110 BALABAC STRAIT (Dec.
+23, 2024) Aviation Machinist’s Mate Airman Marco Segoviano, of Oxnard, Calif., attaches a fuel pod to an F/A-18E Super Hornet assigned to the “Golden Dragons” of Strike Fighter Squadron (VFA) 192 in the hangar bay aboard the Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), Dec.
+23, 2024.
 Vinson, the flagship of Carrier Strike Group ONE, is underway conducting routine operations in the U.S. 7th Fleet area of operations.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Pablo Chavez)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Marcus L. Stanley)

 |Date Taken: